This post contains affiliate links.

 In truth, they don’t even need to have come from a plant!

 Therefore, for me, any recommendation to ingest or use neat upon the skin raises my suspicions.

-So beware of advice to put them in or onto your body to aid your good health!
+So beware of advice to put them in or onto your body to aid your internal health!

 Why Do Essential Oils Cost So Much?

-One popular figure quoted is that a farm must organically grow and harvest a single plant genus for an entire season.
-Think of the running costs involved in labor, water, feed, bug repellants, equipment, and harvesting.
+Think of the running costs involved in labor, water, feed, natural bug repellants, equipment, and harvesting.

-The plant material (let’s say lavender) must then be separated into flowers, stems, leaves, and roots before being steam-distilled.
-Thus incurring further costs.
+The plant material, (let’s say lavender) must then be separated into flowers, stems, leaves, and roots before being steam-distilled.
+And this distilling incurs further costs.

 And next time you spot some “pure rose oil” over a radiator at a drug store… smile politely and keep on walking!